Instruction for Authors

 Author(s) name and affiliation must be given, especially the first and last names of all authors, in Times New Roman 11 point bold.

 Affiliation of all author(s) must be given in Times New Roman 11 point italic.

 Abstract should indicate the significant findings with data.
-A good abstract should have only one paragraph and its limited to 200 words.
-Do not include a table, a figure or a reference.
+A good abstract should have only one paragraph and be limited to 250 words.
+Do not include a table, figure or reference.

-Keywords should adequately index the subject matter and up to six.
+Keywords should adequately index the subject matter and up to six keywords are allowed.